Discover Norway through scenic film locations

 During the shoot, the crew stayed at the Bjorligard Hotel, which unfortunately has since been closed down.

-Anyone who doesn’t plan to travel the scenic route with the Rauma Railway can still enjoy it by car.
-We recommend making a few stops along the Rauma River to see and hear the wild water rushing through the beautiful Romsdalen Valley.
+If you don't plan to travel the scenic route on the Rauma Railway, you can still enjoy it by car.
+We recommend making a few stops along the Rauma River to experience the wild water rushing through the beautiful Romsdalen Valley.

 10. The Wave